I. General expectations

 V. Appeals policy

 All appeals must be directed to student life.
 Appeals will be limited to two conditions in which it can be clearly demonstrated that 1) the ticket writer was in error in giving the ticket, or 2) there was some unusual circumstance, which was beyond the persons’ control.
-The second limitation does not include the misuse of one’s vehicle by another person, or failing to call security if your car breaks down.
+The second limitation does not include the misuse of one’s vehicle by another person, or failing to call campus safety if your car breaks down.
 The responsibility for the operation and parking of a vehicle rests with the owner, and the Student Life office will not hear appeals in those instances in which someone other than the owner parks or operates a vehicle inappropriately.
 No appeals will be allowed for violation, which is spelled out in the documents provided by the college.
 Bringing a vehicle to campus carries with it the responsibility to know all the specific circumstances under which that vehicle may be operated and parked.
 Persons who receive citations are expected to respond by contacting the student life office immediately.
 Appeals must be made in writing within one week of the time the ticket was processed and charged to the violator’s account.